VaibhaRagavan/Rte-News-Bot/README.md

 # RTE News Bot

 A serverless Retrieval-Augmented Generation (RAG) system built with AWS Bedrock and Pinecone for real-time news Q&A.

----
-# 📖 Overview

-A serverless Retrieval-Augmented Generation (RAG) system built with AWS Bedrock and Pinecone for real-time news Q&A.
 The system supports both:
 - Fully Cloud (Serverless) deployment
 - Hybrid (Local + Cloud) deployment